 I got a really good feel for the quieter side of the city wandering the tree-lined canals on the Singel and around the picturesque Jordaan and the Nine Streets areas.
 If there hadn’t been so much to see in the city I’d have been more than happy spending all my time browsing the chic little boutique shops or lingering in the late-afternoon sun with a beer just watching Amsterdam life drift by.

 Our favourite breakfast stop De Prins Cafe on Prinsengracht Canal (Princes Canal).
-The scrambled egg with cheese and ham and a coffee really set us up for a day of sightseeing.
+The scrambled egg with cheese and ham and a coffee really set us up for a day of sightseeing and it was only a short walk from our hotel.

 Amsterdam’s Canal Boats